Complex projective structures with Schottky holonomy: Decomposition of a Schottky structure into almost good holed spheres

+Suppose that $f\iv(\elt)$ contains a biinfinite simple curve $\ap$.
+Then $\ap$ covers the loop $\elt$ via $f$.
+On the other hand, since $\ap/\Gm$ is a component of the multiloop $f\iv(\elt)/\Gm$, there is a non-identity element of $\Gm$ that preserves $\ap$.
+Then, since $f$ is $\td{\rho}$-equivariant, $f(\ap)$ is an unbounded curve in $\Og$.
+This is a contradiction, since $f(\ap)$ is contained in the loop $\elt$. \end{proof}

-A loop on the boundary of a handlebody is called {\bf meridian} if it bounds a disk properly embedded in the handlebody.
-Let $N'$ be a multiloop on $S' = \pt H'$ consisting of meridian loops.
+A loop on the boundary of a handlebody is called {\it meridian} if it bounds a disk properly embedded in the handlebody.
+Let $N'$ be a multiloop on $C' = \pt H'$ consisting of meridian loops.
 Let $\Nt'$ be the total lift of $N'$ to $\Og$.
-Then $\Nt'$ is a $\Gm$- invariant multiloop on $\Og$.
-Since $f$ is $\td{\rho}$-equivariant, by Lemma \ref{multiloop}, $f\iv(\Nt')$ is a $\Gm$-invariant multiloop on $\St$ (typically this multiloop is $not$ necessarily locally finite, since there are infinitely many loops of $\Nt'$ near a point of the limit set $\Ld$ of $\Gm$).
+Then $\Nt'$ is a $\Gm$-?nvariant multiloop on $\Og$.
+Since $f$ is $\td{\rho}$-equivariant, by Lemma \ref{multiloop}, $f\iv(\Nt')$ is a $\Gm$-invariant multiloop on $\St$.
+(A compact subset of $\St$ contain infinitely many components of $f\iv(\Nt')$.)
 Let $\Nt = \lf f\iv(\Nt') \rf$.
-Let $N$ denote the multiloop on $S$ obtained by quotienting $\Nt$ by $\Gm$.
-Call $N$ the {\bf pullback} of $N'$ (via $f$).
+Let $N$ denote the multiloop on $(S, C)$ obtained by quotienting $\Nt$ by $\Gm$, which we call the {\it pullback} of $N'$ (via $f$).

-\begin{proposition} Assume that $N'$ is a multiloop on $S'$ satisfying:\\ (I) $N'$ consists of finitely many meridian loops and\\ (II) each component of $S' \sm N'$ is a holed sphere. \\ Then the pullback $N$ of $N'$ via $f$ satisfies:\\ (i) $N \neq \emp$,\\ (ii) $N$ consists of finitely many meridian loops on $S$ (with respect to $\rho$), and\\ (iii) if $Q$ is a component of $S \sm N$, then $C|Q$, the restriction of $C$ to $Q$, is an almost good holed sphere supported on a component of $\Og \sm \td{N}'$. \end{proposition}
+\begin{proposition} Assume that $N'$ is a multiloop on $C'$ such that \begin{itemize} \item[(I)] $N'$ consists of finitely many meridian loops and \item[(II)] each component of $C' \sm N'$ is a holed sphere. \end{itemize} Then the pullback $N$ of $N'$ via $f$ satisfies \begin{itemize} \item[(i)] $N$ is nonempty, \item[(ii)] $N$ consists of finitely many meridian loops on $S$ (with respect to $\rho$), and \item[(iii)] if $Q$ is a component of $S \sm N$, then the restriction $C|Q'$ is an almost good holed sphere supported on a component of $\Og \sm \td{N}'$, and the full support of $C|Q'$ has at least two boundary components. \end{itemize} \end{proposition} Let $\Ct = (f, \rho_\id)$ denote the projective structure on $\St$ obtained by lifting $C$, where $\rho_{id}\cn \po(\St) \to \psl$ is the trivial holonomy.
+Then Proposition \ref{N} immediately implies \begin{corollary} (i) Let $\td{Q}$ be a component of $\St \sm \Nt$.
+Then there is a unique component $R$ of $\Og \sm \Nt'$ such that $\Ct|\td{Q}$ is an almost good holed sphere supported on $R$ (via $f$). (ii) Let $\ell$ be a loop of $\Nt$ and let $\td{Q}_1$ and $\td{Q}_2$ be the adjacent components of $\St \sm \Nt$ along $\ell$.
+Then the support of the almost good structures $\Ct|\td{Q}_1$ and $\Ct|\td{Q}_2$ are the adjacent components of $\Og \sm \Nt'$ along the loop $f(\ell)$. \end{corollary} The rest of the section is the proof of the proposition.